Breast Milk Benefits - Breastfeeding Tips for Your New Baby

 • Drink 100% fruit juices (not artificial) such as 100% orange juice.

-• Eat canned tuna (this also makes for an increased breast milk supply).
+• Eat canned tuna (this also increase breast milk supply).

 • As mothers we have to know what to eat when breastfeeding and we have to know what to avoid.